Time-energy uncertainty relation for noisy quantum metrology: Semidefinite programming methods for the Fisher information

-where in the last equality we have used ${M}^2 = `{\frac12 {M},{M}}$ for any operator ${M}$ along with the linearity of the anti-commutator in the first argument.
+where in the last equality we have used ${M}^2 = \{\frac12 {M},{M}\}$ for any operator ${M}$ along with the linearity of the anticommutator in the first argument.
 Furthermore, we see from the definition of $\Delta_-$ that

 Then